Beniox/XPTZController/README.md

 - PCB Screw Terminal Block Connector, or any other way to connect the RS-485 to the camera
 - Xbox Series X controller

+## Installation

+1. Clone the repository
+2. Open the project in PlatformIO
+3. Select the correct board
+4. Compile and upload the code

 ## Usage

-Currently there is no automatic way to pair the controller with the ESP32.
-You need to find the MAC address of the controller and set it in the code.

-You also need to set the RS-485 pins in the code.
+1. Compile and flash the code to the ESP32.
+2. Connect the RS485 Module to the ESP32.
+3. Connect the RS485 Module to the camera.
+4. Power on the ESP32.
+5. Power on the camera.
+6. Turn on the Xbox controller.

+Now you should be able to control the camera with the Xbox controller.

-Then you have to compile and upload the code to the ESP32.
+If the Controller goes to sleep, you have to press the Xbox button to wake it up.
+It will automatically reconnect to the ESP32.

-After powering up the ESP32, it will try to connect to the controller.
-If it is successful, you can start controlling the camera.

 ## Testing